 The St. Johns River Water Management District has resources to assist community association managers (CAMs) encourage environmental stewardship while realizing cost benefits.
 These resources include online information as well as training classes providing continuing education units accredited through the state.
 Training registration information is provided below.

-The district currently offers two courses.
+The district currently offers three courses.

 Understanding Your role in Stormwater System Function (one hour continuing education operation of the Community Association’s Physical Property and other/elective)

 - Understand why stormwater ponds are built in their communities

 - Identify important structures in their community’s stormwater system